ZhihaoWu95/ZhihaoWu95.github.io/_pages/about.md

 🌟 **DepthFake** has been accepted by **IEEE S&P 2023** (Big 4, CCF-A), Congratulations!

 <h2>Researches</h2>
+🚀 **MYOPIA** : The first work leverages unlearnable examples to safeguard facial privacy in personlized Text-to-Image synthesis.
+The concept of unlearnable examples differs from adversarial examples by preventing the target model from capturing genuine facial features rather than disrupting the feature representation.

 🚀 **DepthFake** : The first work exploits vulnerabilities in the strcutured-light camera to attack 3D liveness detection using a single 2D photo.
 By projecting carft-designed infrared scatters embedded with depth information, we achieve a spoofing attack in commercial 3D face authentication systems.The demo can be found at [DEMO](https://sites.google.com/view/depthfake).

 🚀 **UniID** : The first work exploits vulnerabilities in the enrollment phase of face authentication systems.
 The UniID allows multiple adversaries to perform face spoofing attacks without any additional disguise by enabling an insider to register